 There are also other villages surrounding the Cinque Terre, like Levanto and Portovenere, which are not technically part of the “five lands” but are still wonderful options for a home base.

 If you’re looking at the map, the Cinque Terre is located just north of the Tuscan border and takes about three hours to get to on the train from either Florence (to the south) or Milan (to the north).
 If you’re flying into Italy and will be visiting the Cinque Terre first, the best airports are Pisa (easiest), Genoa or Milan.

 A note to hikers: Some people imagine the villages as spread over a vast area, but this isn’t true.
 If you want to hike between all the villages, there is really no reason to walk with all your belongings to each of the villages and change hotels, pilgrimage style.
-That’s a pain in the ass.
+That’s a pain in the ass and is just not done here.
 I recommend just doing day hikes between the villages (you could hike them all in one big day), and leaving your gear at your hotel.

 One last thing: The Cinque Terre is actually a national park, a protected waterway and a Unesco World Heritage site.
 Most vehicle traffic is restricted inside the villages.
 This explains why the area is preserved so well and has a way of transporting you to a simpler time… a time before neon McDonald’s signs and other eyesores of modern life.